 Even if you rarely use a streaming service, you won't risk canceling it due to FOMO.
 Remember Tiger King?
 Paying for streaming services will get you cashback rewards so great, it should be criminal.
 Just ask Joe Exotic.

 All of the top streaming services can be paid for with credit, from Hulu to Peacock to Spotify.
 On estimate, the average American spends $40 a month on streaming services.
 By using your Visa Empower card on each bill, you can passively rack up rewards without added expenses.
-With Double cashback for the rest of 2021, Visa Empower looks to be a fulfilling way to pay off your monthly streaming services.

 Can You Pay Your Utility Bills with a Credit Card?